OpenMDAO/OpenMDAO-Framework/docs/mdao/co.rst

 a set of copies of the global design variables.
 These copies are sometimes called ''targets'', and we'll follow that convention here by puting an ''_t'' at the end of the variable name.
 Each discipline has its own local optimization which works with the local input associated with the global target.
-This is all represented in the figure below, and it's a real mess.
+This is all represented in the figure below, and it's a bit of a mess.
 You can see why it's important to seperate out data flow and workflow, to help keep things manageable.